LafeLabs/thing/README.md

 Once you have a IP address of a local server, put a link to that address on some global server so that without remembering the IP address or putting it in manually you can go to an existing server and just click to get to the local one.
 If this is in a public place and you wish to share, you can then paint some physical thing with the address of the global page (www.yournewdomain.xyz), and edit the main top level scroll of that page to have the link to the local server be at the top, with some clear description or image(a picture of the physical server is not a bad idea).

+The longer term road map for the Geometron Art Factory network is to install server clusters locally in every basement of every library, school, town hall, church, coffee shop and office park, locally owned by the people in that local community who get value from it.
+Ultimately this can completely replace the centralized Internet, with physical hardware all controlled by the people who benefit from that network in the local physical world near those servers.

 To create a new fork of the code, go to a UNIX command line with PHP installed, go into a new directory which is linked to a new github repository, copy replicator.php into that directory, run the program, then start php's built in web server as follows and type from the command line:

 <pre>